K33P-repo/K33P_Smart_Contract/backend/FRONTEND_INTEGRATION.md

 This guide provides instructions for integrating the K33P Identity System backend with your React Native mobile application.
 The K33P system uses Cardano blockchain for secure identity verification and management.

-## Getting Started

-### Prerequisites

-- React Native development environment
-- Access to a Cardano wallet (for testing)
-- Basic understanding of RESTful APIs
-- Basic understanding of Cardano blockchain concepts

 ## Backend API